Skip to main content

 Bessent admits half of trade war funding is legally doomed

-The U.S. Court of Appeals (Federal Circuit) issued a 7-4 decision on Aug.
-29, 2025 that found most of the challenged tariffs exceeded the International Emergency Economic Powers Act authority.
+The U.S. Court of Appeals for the Federal Circuit issued a 7-4 en banc decision on Aug.
+29, 2025 finding that most of the challenged tariffs exceeded the International Emergency Economic Powers Act authority.

 People, bills, and sources